 Isn’t it amazing that you can go to bed perfectly healthy one night and wake up the next morning with the worst congestion ever?
 My husband reminds me of this all the time!
 He’s one of those medical mysteries that can be healthy one minute and on death’s door the next.
+What better way to fight this than with menthol shower steamers?

 While surprise illnesses are never fun, we’ve managed to find some fast-acting remedies that actually work.
-These shower steamers are perfect for when you’re under the weather and need relief now.
+These menthol shower steamers are perfect for when you’re under the weather and need relief now.
 They come together in a few minutes and combine soothing aromatherapy with the healing power of steam.
 Simply pop one in the shower next time you’re battling the sniffles and they’ll send congestion packing.

 DIY Menthol Shower Steamers